jfrog/log-analytics-elastic/README.md

 To access already existing visualizations and filters, import [export.ndjson](https://github.com/jfrog/log-analytics/blob/master/elastic-fluentd-kibana/export.ndjson) to Saved objects in Management section

+###Dashboards

+* **Application** - This dashboard tracks Log Volume(information about different log sources) and Artifactory Errors over time(bursts of application errors that may otherwise go undetected)
+* **Audit** - This dashboard tracks audit logs help you determine who is accessing your Artifactory instance and from where.
+These can help you track potentially malicious requests or processes (such as CI jobs) using expired credentials.
+* **Docker** - This dashboard tracks dockerhub pull request changes (anonymous gets only 100 requests per 6 hours where as free account gets 200 requests per 6 hours)
+* **Requests** - This dashboard tracks HTTP response codes, Top 10 IP addresses for uploads and downloads

 ## Generating Data for Testing
 [Partner Integration Test Framework](https://github.com/jfrog/partner-integration-tests) can be used to generate data for metrics.